tgieruc/Representation-of-Women-in-Movies/docs/index.md

 # The Data

-Our analysis is based on merging the [CMU Movie Summary Corpus dataset](https://www.cs.cmu.edu/~ark/personas/), the [Stanford CoreNLP-processed summaries](http://www.cs.cmu.edu/~ark/personas/data/corenlp_plot_summaries.tar), [IMDb](https://www.imdb.com/interfaces/), [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), [IMDB](https://www.imdb.com/interfaces/) and [Box office Mojo](https://www.boxofficemojo.com/).
+Our analysis is based on merging the [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/), the [Stanford CoreNLP-processed summaries](http://www.cs.cmu.edu/~ark/personas/data/corenlp_plot_summaries.tar), [IMDb](https://www.imdb.com/interfaces/), [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), [IMDB](https://www.imdb.com/interfaces/) and [Box office Mojo](https://www.boxofficemojo.com/).
 We have separated the data into three tables: the movies table, the characters table, and the directors and writers table.

 * The movies table contains titles, release year, runtime, box office revenue, average rating and number of votes on IMDb, genre, as well as the list of directors and writers.
 There are a total of 81,741 different movies.